-2.3 Groundwater sampling
+2.2 Groundwater sampling

-Groundwater samples were obtained from two sites located in the vicinity of the Waihapa-F wellsite (GND1031 and GND0431) and one site each in the vicinity of the Waitapu wellsite (GND2528), the Toko-E wellsite (GND3055) and the Waihapa-B wellsite (GND3069).
-Routine groundwater sampling was undertaken on 7 November 2019 and 20 May 2020 and a more comprehensive baseline sample was collected on 17 January 2020 at GND3069 following installation of the bore.
+Groundwater samples were obtained from two sites located in the vicinity of the Waihapa-F wellsite (GND1031 and GND3103) and one site each in the vicinity of the Waitapu wellsite (GND2528), the Toko-E wellsite (GND3055) and the Waihapa-B wellsite (GND3069).
+Routine groundwater sampling was undertaken during November 2021 and May 2022.